Venu-exe/WebTrap/REPORT.md

 ### 6.3 Test Case 3: OSINT Resolution
 - **Action:** A remote IP (e.g., `8.8.8.8`) triggered an alert.
 - **System Response:** The Bash profiler instantly resolved the IP to its geographic location and ISP (e.g., Google LLC), successfully generating a new row in the live HTML dashboard.

+### 6.4 Test Case 4: Real-Time Email Alerting
+- **Action:** Sent an HTTP GET request to `/?id=1' UNION SELECT username,password FROM users--`.
+- **System Response:** The DPI engine flagged the payload as `[SQL_INJECTION]` and dispatched an immediate email alert containing the attacker's IP, attack type, and matched signatures.
+Seconds later, once the Bash profiler resolved the IP's geolocation, a second follow-up email arrived containing the enriched location and ISP data.
+Repeating the same payload from the same IP within 5 minutes correctly suppressed duplicate alerts, confirming the cooldown mechanism.

 ---